 Spring had melded gently into a lovely summer.
-Demelza had been a little sad to leave her garden when it most needed her attention, but she had left detailed directions with Betsy Martin, their housekeeper, for what needed to be done.
+Demelza had been a little sad to leave her garden when it most needed her attention, but she had left detailed directions with Betsy Martin for what needed to be done.
 And she was looking forward to spending some time with Caroline, going shopping, going to the theatre.

 Caroline was at the door to greet them, kissing them both on the cheek.
 “Oh my dears, come in.
 Are you eager to change out of your travelling things, or would you prefer to take some tea and sit for a while first?”

 “Not in the least.
 Gresham, you may serve tea in the parlour.
-Ross, may I hazard that you would prefer brandy?”
+Ross, can I hazard that you would prefer brandy?”

 “I would indeed.”

-“It’s such a relief to be out of the coach at last,” said Demelza, handing her travelling cloak to the young maid who stood by the door to receive it, and following Caroline up the stairs.
+“It’s such a relief to be out of the coach at last.”
+Demelza handed her travelling cloak to the young maid who stood by the door to receive it, and following Caroline up the stairs.
 “Not that it wasn’t wonderfully comfortable – so well sprung you could barely feel the road at all!”

 This had always tended to be a cool, rather bare room, but Caroline's touch had brought out the best in it.
 She had kept her older relative’s elegant walnut writing desk and oval cupboards, but had replaced the rather thinly-upholstered sofas and armchairs with a set of Italian design, which were much more comfortable.

 The creamy-yellow paduasoy curtains at the tall windows overlooking the street let in more light than the old draped velvet Demelza remembered, and the thick carpet added a discreet touch of opulence.